 It is hard to predict the exact price of design for an app until the detailed estimate is done.
-But still we can give you approximate image basing on most common types of apps.
-To count app cost we’ll use an average price for outsource developer company – $50 per hour.
+But still, we can give you approximate image basing on most common types of apps.
+To count app cost we’ll use an average price for outsourcing developer company – $50 per hour.

 - Simple app

 Here we include very simple applications with 1-4 screens.
-Usually they have very limited functions and can’t store any data about user.
+Usually, they have very limited functions and can’t store any data about the user.